stefanoamorelli/nasdaq-data-link-mcp/paper.md

 The server exposes 25+ tools through the MCP interface, each providing structured access to specific datasets.
 Error handling includes API rate limiting, data validation, and graceful fallbacks for missing data.

 Configuration is managed through environment variables and supports both development and production deployments.
 The software includes comprehensive logging and monitoring capabilities for production usage.
+The project was developed over approximately four months starting in March 2025, with over 115 commits demonstrating sustained development effort, continuous integration testing using pytest, and comprehensive documentation to ensure code quality and maintainability.

 # Usage Examples